Infazafahmy/task-manager/README.md

 - Dashboard grouped by task status
 - Search and filter tasks
 - SweetAlert confirmation popups
 - Responsive UI with TailwindCSS
+- REST API for tasks, comments, assignment, and dashboard with Sanctum token authentication

 ---